ministryofjustice/occupeye-shiny-app/README.md

 ## Introduction

-This is a prototype Shiny app for extracting and analysing sensor data from OccupEye desk sensors.
+This is a Shiny app for extracting and analysing sensor data from OccupEye desk sensors.

 ## Code structure